Mist3rFar/MMA/README.md

 This script will model any classically dynamic system using the calculus of variations.
 It calculates the kinetic and potential energy in an arbitrary coordinate system and prepares the constrained/unconstrained Euler Lagrange equations through a built in function with a display.
+This readme has a verbose section on the pure functions that start the code, just in case this gets abandoned and I forget how it works.
+Skip to the very end if you just want to know what these functions do.

 DERIVATIVES
 This script assumes that all total derivatives are total time derivatives.
 We assume that the coordinates which describe our system are independent of each other in order to construct the Euler Lagrange equations anyhow, and so this assumption isn't bad, it just may surprise you that Dt[anything] shows up in dot notation.